aisgbnok/Git-Github-Example-Template/README.md

 > Therefore, I will always provide the Git terminal commands, and I will try to provide GUI
 > instructions for JetBrains IDEs as well.

+#### Cloning

-To clone the repository we need to copy the GitHub HTTPS URL and give it to Git.
+To clone this repository we need to copy the GitHub HTTPS URL and give it to Git.
 JetBrains has a [great blog post on cloning](https://blog.jetbrains.com/idea/2020/10/clone-a-project-from-github/) and [other Git documentation for their IDEs.](https://www.jetbrains.com/help/idea/set-up-a-git-repository.html)